iArcanic/im-cw1/report/gaming-db-report.md

 CREATE SCHEMA EmployeeSchema;
 ```

 This schema constitutes all tables relating to the `Employee` entity, the relevant functionality, and user journeys.
 Like `Player`, this schema represents another user environment, which also means that personal data associated with them is sandboxed.
-If additional departments with different purposes are added if the company grows, they can easily be appended to this schema, with different roles and permissions being granted.

 #### 3.2.4.1 Employees